 Lately I have narrowed my focus of the outside of the house on edible perennials and aesthetically pleasing design to incorporate into my urban homestead.
 The main reason is permanency.
 Here are five more books I am reading related to gardening, homesteading and a little bit of natural medicine.

 If you haven’t read Gaia’s Garden, I urge you to check that out.
 Permaculture Design by Aranya is an important lesson on putting the concept of permaculture into action.
-Very helpful read for putting learning into action.
+Permaculture allows you to design a space that is not in traditional crop rows so that the plants, animals, water and soil work together to provide beauty, food and resources to each other as well as to you, the homesteader.
+Definitely a good read.

 The Beautiful Edible Garden